fieldtrip/website/tutorial/shared/hcp_motort.md

 In the Motor task, participants executed a simple hand or foot movement.
 The limb and the side were instructed by a visual cue, and the timing of each movement was controlled by a pacing arrow presented on the center of the screen (A, right).
 The paradigm included movement and rest blocks (B, right).

 {{:tutorial:shared:screen_shot_2015-09-15_at_14.21.52.png?200|A. Hand and Foot movements during the Motor Task.
-B. Example sequence of stimuli in a block of Right Hand motor movements.
+B. Example sequence of stimuli in a block of Right Hand motor movements.}}
-}}

 *Figure Caption: A. Hand and Foot movements during the Motor Task.
 B. Example sequence of stimuli in a block of Right Hand motor movements.*
-￼￼

 #### Block/Trial Overview

 Each block started with an instruction screen, indicating the side (left, right) and the limb (hand, foot) to be used by the subject in the current block.
 Then, 10 pacing stimuli were presented in sequence, each one instructing the participant to make a brisk movement.
 The pacing stimulus consisted of a small arrow in the center of the screen pointing to the side of the limb movement (left or right, above).
 The interval between consecutive stimuli was fixed to 1200 msec.
 The arrow stayed on the screen for 150 msec and for the remaining 1050 msec the screen was black.